Matt1479/TypeScript-Udemy/README.md

 Any JavaScript object, more specific types (type of object) are possible.

-A TypeScript object can have a type same as his attributes and methods.
+A TypeScript object can have the same type as his attributes and methods.

 <br>